OrangeCatMan/python_pong_2025/README.md

 # python_pong_2025
-for python class 2025.... the classic game....
+from the 2 greatest programmers of all time... for python class 2025.... the classic game....
 PONG.